vdice/spin-docs/content/v2/python-components.md

 'rstrip', 'split', 'splitlines', 'startswith', 'strip', 'swapcase', 'title', 'translate', 'upper', 'zfill']
 ```

 > **Please note:** All examples from this documentation page can be found in [the Python SDK repository on GitHub](https://github.com/spinframework/spin-python-sdk/tree/main/examples).
 If you are following along with these examples and don't get the desired result perhaps compare your own code with our previously built examples (mentioned above).
-Also please feel free to reach out on [Discord](https://discord.gg/AAFNfS7NGf) if you have any questions or need any additional support.
+Also please feel free to reach out on [Spin's CNCF Slack channel](https://cloud-native.slack.com/archives/C089NJ9G1V0) if you have any questions or need any additional support.

 ## An Outbound HTTP Example